-Most categories under Magnolia, Inc.'s (Magnolia) Dairy, Fats and Oils business registered volume growth, thus, the 9% increase in revenue.
+Volume growth in most categories under Magnolia, Inc.'s (Magnolia) Dairy, Fats and Oils business, as well as favorable selling prices, resulted in an 8% increase in revenue.
 The higher revenue, combined with effective fixed costs management, resulted in operating income that exceeded 2013's performance.

 San Miguel Super Coffeemix Co.
-Inc.'s (SMSCCI) ended the first quarter of 2014 with improvements in operating performance compared with same period in 2013 mainly on account of the 17% revenue growth and lower fixed costs.
+Inc. (SMSCCI) ended the first semester of 2014 with improvements in operating performance compared with same period in 2013 mainly on account of reduced operating expenses.